redbubble/pairing-exercises/fullstack/python/price_calculator/README.md

 (optional, but it's more convenient than the factory-included `pip`)

 ## Functional Requirements

 You can find the function requirements at the following URL: http://take-home-test.herokuapp.com/new-product-engineer

 ## Install dependencies

+During your Code Interview round, you will be given a repository to clone (where this README.md file came from).
-Make sure you are at the same location with `Pipfile` and `requirements.txt`.
+Once you have done that, make sure you are at the same location with `Pipfile` and `requirements.txt`.

 ### Using Pipenv